 Pigasus Slot Review

-Slingo have launched another new exclusive game.
-This time it’s a 5 reel 20 payline slot called Pigasus!
+Pigasus is a new 5 reel 20 payline slot from Gaming Realms, the people behind Slingo!
 Now we’re not sure where they picked the name from but according to Wikipedia Pigasus was “a 145-pound domestic pig who was nominated for President of the United States as a theatrical gesture” back in the 60s.
-We’re pretty sure there’s a political joke in there somewhere given today’s occupant of The White House.
+We’re pretty sure there’s a political joke in there somewhere given the then occupant of The White House.

 The main feature of Pigasus is a free spins round.
 This round which gives unlimited free spins (but limited lives) is activated when you get 3 or more free spins symbols on the reels.
 The number of lives and multiplier options depends on which free spin symbols get you to the bonus round.